Greece launches mandatory testing for unvaccinated workers | Health

 Greece on Monday introduced mandatory weekly testing for all unvaccinated workers as it struggles to boost vaccination rates that are lagging the European Union average.

-Lockdowns last year pushed the economy into recession, with 2020 output shrinking by 8.2%.
+Lockdowns last year pushed the economy into recession, with 2020 output shrinking by 8.2 percent.
 Government officials say the country cannot afford to halt economic activity for a second year.

 "At the moment, the pandemic (in Greece) is showing signs of de-escalation, so the measures seem to be working," Development Minister Adonis Georgiadis told private Skai television.